 Check if you have restrictions, permits or qualifications required for your job in the UK, the lead time, supporting information and process.

-To see if they your higher education is transferable use the NARIC website.
+To see if they your higher education qualifications are transferrable use the NARIC website.

 What You Need to Organise as an Australian Moving Overseas

-In every guide I read it’s about what you need to do to set-up your life in the UK which is fantastic but what about all the elements you need to do when leaving Australia?
-This guide will cover everything you need to know as an Aussie leaving Australia like tax, voting, banking and much more.
+In every guide I read it’s about what you need to do to set-up your life in the UK which is fantastic, but what about all the elements you need to do when leaving Australia?
+This guide will cover everything you need to know as an Aussie leaving Australia.
+I’ll cover things like tax, voting, banking and much more.

 Being a resident of Australia, you will still need to do some tax activities while living overseas like non-lodgements, repaying HELP or TSL and paying tax on interest or investments.
 A few things you should consider before leaving are: